WVAviator/solid-xterm/README.md

 | onSelectionChange | Invoked when a selection change occurs                                   | terminal: Terminal                                                  |
 | onTitleChange     | Invoked when an OSC 0 or OSC 2 title change occurs                       | title: string, terminal: Terminal                                   |
 | onWriteParsed     | Invoked when data has been parsed by the terminal, after write is called | terminal: Terminal                                                  |

+## Contributing

+I'm new to SolidJS.
+You may have some better ideas regarding this component.
+If you're interested in contributing, please open an issue first to discuss what you would like to change.